-- 1. In the Admin Center, type the path to the location where you want the directories to be stored (see the table below).
+- 1. In the Admin Center's System Information > Setup tab, type the path to the location where you want the directories to be stored (see the table below).

 - 2. Click on Save.

 - 3. Restart your server.

 The data and log directories are created at the location you typed.